tim-contact/portfolio-website/src/markdown-pages/info/about.md

         "windowsterminal",
         "fontawesome",
         "tailwindcss",
-        "amazondynamodb",
-        "amazonaws"
       ]
 ---

-## Krzysztof Pantak
+## Timothy Sahan

-- 💡 Well-rounded software engineer with skills in several programming languages.
-Passionate about creating a variety of applications, looking at programming as a way to solve problems and new interesting challenges.
-Ready to take on new projects and collaborate on innovative solutions.
+- 💻 Skilled in Go, Python, JavaScript, PostgreSQL, Docker, React, and full-stack development.
-- 👨‍🎓 Final-year CS Student at the Kielce University of Technology.
+- 👨‍🎓 Final-year CS Student at the Kielce University of Technology. 🚀 I’ve built a Go-based CRM, a real-time event platform, and several AI agents using logic and search algorithms.
-- ⚡ Creating applications in JavaScript, TypeScript, C, C++, Python and lately experimenting with C# and .Net.
+- ⚡ Creating applications in JavaScript, TypeScript, C, C++, Python and lately experimenting with C# and .Net.🧠 I love solving complex backend problems, optimizing databases, and designing clean API architectures.
+- 🌱 Always learning and growing toward becoming a skilled software engineer who builds impactful products.